kwebio/kweb-docs/intro.rst

 Motivation
 ----------

-Most websites consist of at least two tightly coupled components.
-One runs in the browser, the other on the server:

-* Browser
-    * Responsible for user interaction
-    * Typically written in JavaScript
-    * Untrusted execution environment
-    * Unreliable persistent local state

-* Server
-    * Runs in a datacenter
-    * Responsible for business logic
-    * May be written in a wide variety of languages
-    * Trusted execution environment
-    * Reliable persistent global state

-These two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection.
-This adds significant complexity to the overall system.
+Modern websites consist of at least two `tightly coupled <https://en.wikipedia.org/wiki/Coupling_(computer_programming)>`_ components, one runs in the browser, the other on the server.
+These are often written in different languages and communicate with each other over a HTTP connection.

-Kweb is designed to solve this problem by departing from the "fat client" architecture.
+Kweb makes your life easier by eliminating this server/browser separation.

 We do this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically.

 Kweb includes a typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.